Zehelein/pg-transactional-outbox/README.md

 - Polling-Publisher: an external process queries the outbox table on a (short) interval.
 This has the drawback, that the database is put under load and often results in no newly found entries.
-- Transactional log tailing (also called capture-based) is not querying the database itself but reads from the transactional log or change stream.
-For PostgreSQL, this is the Write-Ahead Log (WAL).
-In PostgreSQL, the WAL is a log of changes made to the database that is used to ensure data consistency and recoverability in the event of a failure.
+- Transactional (also called capture-based) log tailing reads from the transactional log or change stream that contains the changes to the outbox table.
+For PostgreSQL, this is the Write-Ahead Log (WAL) which is described further down in more detail.
 Using this approach, the transactional outbox pattern can be implemented with minimal impact on the database, as the WAL tailing process does not need to hold locks or block other transactions.

 You can read more about the transactional outbox pattern in this [microservices.io](https://microservices.io/patterns/data/transactional-outbox.html) article.

-# What is the transactional inbox pattern
+## What is the transactional inbox pattern

 The transactional outbox pattern solves the challenges from the producing side.